Josh Lowe Player Props: Rays vs. Red Sox

 Josh Lowe At The Plate

-- Lowe has picked up a hit in 69.6% of his 46 games this season, with multiple hits in 32.6% of them.
+- Lowe has picked up a hit in 32 of 46 games this season, with multiple hits 15 times.

-- In 23.9% of his games this year, he has hit a long ball, and 6.4% of his trips to the plate.
+- He has hit a home run in 23.9% of his games this year, and 6.4% of his plate appearances.

-- In 22 games this year (47.8%), Lowe has picked up an RBI, and in eight of those games (17.4%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.